This is a course for financial analysts, traders, risk analysts, fund managers, researchers, data scientists, statisticians, and software developers.

 Python offers amazingly productive tools like Pandas for working with different kinds of data.
 Day 2 gives a thorough introduction to analyzing and visualizing data easily:

-Day 3 shows you how to manipulate time-series and matrix/vector data.
-It then gives examples of Monte Carlo simulation and shows you how to apply powerful techniques for linear regression, clustering, and outlier / anomaly detection:
+Day 3 shows you in-depth how to manipulate time-series and matrix/vector data.
+It then gives examples of Monte Carlo simulation, interpolation, linear regression, and outlier / anomaly detection:

 Day 4 gives you a practical and comprehensive introduction to machine learning for powerfully inferring complex models from data, with examples selected from a range of industries, including time-series and spatial datasets: